mareng85/puppet-tor/README.md

 ## Usage

-Example: For using as client:
+For using as client:

     class{'::tor::client':}

-Example: Same as above, but setting some custom values:
+Same as above, but setting some custom values:

     class{'::tor::client':
       socks_port           => ['127.0.0.1:9000',],